ganehag/pyMeterBus/README.md

 #### meterbus.send_request_frame_multi(ser, address, req)
 * ser[pySerial connection]: an open pySerial object
-* address: The target primary address
+* address: The target's primary address

 If *req* is None, build a new *request* frame using *address* and send it.